-- Set yourself saving goals – saving regularly could provide you with a financial buffer for any unexpected bills or be used to save for short term purchases or long term aspirations.
-There are many ways to save but for more details of the Police Mutual ISA click here.
+- Set yourself saving goals – saving regularly could provide you with a financial buffer for any unexpected bills or be used to save for short term purchases or long-term aspirations.

-- Check your credit score - using one of the various companies available online including, Experian, Equifax or CallCredit.
+- Check your credit score – using one of the various companies available online including Experian, Equifax, or TransUnion.
 For more details on the impact of your credit profile click here to read our guide.

 Understanding your debts and how much you’re paying back is important.
 No debt problems are unsolvable and the earlier you deal with them the easier they are to deal with.

 Be aware of how you spend your money